DanRoscigno/Recipes/website/recipes/Mozzarella_Sticks_in_a_Beer_Batter_with_Rasberry_Sauce.md

 1 pound mozzarella cheese sticks

-**Directions:    �**�
+**Directions:**

  1. In a medium bowl, mix together flour, baking powder, baking soda, salt and white pepper.
 Gradually pour in beer.
 Whisk briskly.
 Cover and allow the mixture to stand 90 minutes.

  2. In a large, deep skillet, heat safflower oil to 375 degrees F (190 degrees C).

  3. Whip the egg white into the batter.
 Dip mozzarella cheese sticks into the batter.

  4. With a slotted metal spoon, place coated cheese sticks a few at a time into the hot oil.
 Fry 2 1/2 to 3 minutes, until crisp and golden brown.
 Drain on paper towels and serve hot.